Amaldeep98/ecommerce/readme.md

 ```
 get the toekn from "aws ecr-public get-login-password --region us-east-1  ---> run  this and copy the token and paste it in the secret"
+Note: use crone jobs to update the secret with new token every 24 hours

 2. Create the Argo CD Application: